 In short, you cut the fluff and get to know what actually matters.
-Few people regret that they didn’t watch enough re-runs of Days of Our Lives (if you’re curious, here are the 5 most common regrets of the dying).
+Few people regret that they’ve spent time with their loved ones or learned a valuable skill.
+(If you’re curious, here are the 5 most common regrets of the dying).

 Of course, your dreams and goals may change as you get older and gain new experiences.
 In fact, you can count on it.
 But without the end in mind, you don’t know what you’re striving towards, and so you don’t get where you want to go.

 So, how do you determine what goals matter to you in the short-term?
 Have an open and honest conversation with yourself on a regular basis.
 Ask yourself these five questions to gauge your direction: